BasedLinux/bsd/doc/manual/source/language/advanced-attributes.md

     Example:

-    ```nix
+    ```bsd
     __structuredAttrs = true;
     unsafeDiscardReferences.out = true;
     ```

-    This is useful, for example, when generating self-contained filesystem images with their own embedded Nix store: hashes found inside such an image refer to the embedded store and not to the host's Nix store.
+    This is useful, for example, when generating self-contained filesystem images with their own embedded Bsd store: hashes found inside such an image refer to the embedded store and not to the host's Bsd store.

 ## Build scheduling